keelanstuart/Celerity/README.md

 * **Resource and content management**: Common infrastructure for loading, locating, managing, and consuming application assets.

-* **Native C++ API**: The same underlying systems remain directly available when higher-level tools and scripting aren't enough.
+* **Clean, Native C++ API**: The same underlying systems remain directly available when higher-level tools and scripting aren't enough.

 ## Work at the Level You Need